brady800526/Practice-Cookies-CharacterBuilder_Flask/README.md

 ## Summary

-This repo is a Treehouse Code provided by teacher in Treehouse.
-We use cookies to save user choices.
+The code in this repo follows the teacher in Treehouse.
+By using cookies, we could process the user value more easily.

 *All the step is followed by [Flask Basics Course](https://www.youtube.com/watch?v=eBwhBrNbrNI&list=PLXmMXHVSvS-CMpHUeyIeqzs3kl-tIG-8R&index=3) created by Kenneth Love.*